The Spin Stops Here!

 Apparently, some Info-Gap scholars believe that terms such as "Voodoo economics", "Voodoo Science", "Voodoo mathematics", "Voodoo statistics, etc. should not be used in academic discussions.

-So click here for the meaning of "Voodoo" in this discussion ...
+So click here to show/hide the meaning of "Voodoo" in this discussion ...

 Let me explain what I mean by the term "voodoo decision theory" in this discussion.
 This is important because some of my colleagues take great umbrage at my labeling Info-gap decision theory a "voodoo decision theory".